 Also, the company bends over backward to make sure that you’re satisfied, and returns are easy and painless.

 A Brief Overview of Chewy

 Since Chewy is solely devoted to servicing pet owners, their entire store is built with your convenience in mind.
-You can choose to shop by category, pet type, or even brand.
+With Chewy online shopping, you can choose to shop by category, pet type, or even brand.

 This is undoubtedly useful, but it’s questionable how much effort it really saves you.
 After all, it doesn’t take much time to type the brand you’re looking for into Amazon’s search box (but leafing through all their results can be a pain).

-Still, their categories (such as “large breed dog food” and the like) are better-curated than Amazon’s (who seems to rely on merchants to self-categorize).
+Still, Chewy’s online shopping categories (such as “large breed dog food” and the like) are better-curated than Amazon’s (who seems to rely on merchants to self-categorize).
 Chewy’s reviews are about as reliable as Amazon’s, although there are usually less of them.